bluenote-1577/skani/README.md

 ./skani -h
 ```

-**Important**: the binary runs slower on some tasks only slightly (3-10%) but can be drastically slower on some other tasks.
+**Important**: the binary runs slightly slower (3-10%) most of the time, but it can be drastically slower on some tasks.

 ## Quick start